 Living with low vision can be difficult, but making your home more suited to your visual needs will make daily living easier.

-Your low vision optometrist at Low Vision Of Colorado makes it a priority to provide personalized care and attention to ensure the best possible outcome.
+Your low vision optometrist at Low Vision Of Nebraska makes it a priority to provide personalized care and attention to ensure the best possible outcome.
 After thoroughly examining your eyes and assessing your degree of vision loss, Dr. Robert Stamm will recommend low vision aids and devices to help you maximize your vision and enjoy a better quality of life.

 - A: An individual is defined as having ‘low vision’ if their fully corrected vision is insufficient to do what you want to do.
 Fortunately, there's hope for those with low vision.
 A low vision eye doctor can offer vision aids and devices to maximize remaining vision.